| Lord Howard Florey (1898-1968)

 Chain, and Fleming shared the Nobel Prize for Physiology or Medicine

+in 1945.
 Florey studied medicine at Adelaide and Oxford Universities until 1924.

 After holding teaching and research posts at Cambridge and Sheffield